zancas/hacking/README.rst

 Introduction
 ============

-hacking is a set of flake8 plugins that test and enforce the `StyleGuide <http://docs.openstack.org/developer/hacking/#openstack-style-guidelines>`_.
+This is a set of flake8 plugins that test and enforce the `StyleGuide <http://docs.openstack.org/developer/hacking/#openstack-style-guidelines>`_.

 Hacking pins its dependencies, as a new release of some dependency can break hacking based gating jobs.
 This is because new versions of dependencies can